 /Yc (Create Precompiled Header File)

 The precompiled code is saved in a file with a name created from the base name of the file specified with the /Yc option and a .pch extension.
-You can also use theoption to specify a name for the precompiled header file.
+You can also use the /Fp option to specify a name for the precompiled header file.

-If you use /Ycfilename, the compiler compiles all code up to and including the specified file for subsequent use with the /Yu option.
+If you use /Ycfilename (Through Header), the compiler compiles all code up to and including the specified file for subsequent use with the /Yu option.

-If the options /Ycfilename and filename occur on the same command line and both reference, or imply, the same file name, /Ycfilename takes precedence.
+Note If the options /Ycfilename and /Yufilename occur on the same command line and both reference, or imply, the same file name, /Ycfilename takes precedence.
 This feature simplifies the writing of makefiles.

 For more information on precompiled headers, see: